JamesSaxon/jamessaxon.github.io/index.md

-  I [published](academic) work on gerrymandering, the dynamics of human mobility across neighborhoods, access to resources like healthcare, parks, and performant Internet, and statistical work on inference from convenience samples.
+  I [published](academic) work on gerrymandering, the dynamics of human mobility across neighborhoods, access to resources like healthcare, parks, and performant Internet, and statistical inference from convenience samples.
 Along the way, I worked on firmware development and learned practical computer vision, and taught statistics to graduate students in public policy.